 PROJECT ID NO.: P166730

-ASSIGNMENT TITLE: CONSULTANCY SERVICES FOR ADVISORY SERVICES ON LEGAL
+ASSIGNMENT TITLE: CONSULTANCY SERVICES FOR PETROLEUM COMMISSION NEEDS ASSESSMENT

-The Government of the Cooperative Republic of Guyana (GCRG) has applied for financing in the amount of US$20 Million equivalent from the World Bank (WB) toward the cost of the Guyana Petroleum Resources Governance and Management Project (GPRGMP) and it intends to apply part of the proceeds to pay a consulting firm for Advisory Services on Legal Matters in the Oil and Gas Industry.
+The Government of the Cooperative Republic of Guyana (GCRG) has applied for financing in the amount of US$20 Million equivalent from the World Bank (WB) toward the cost of the Guyana Petroleum Resources Governance and Management Project (GPRGMP) and it intends to apply part of the proceeds towards payment for Consultancy Services for the completion of a Needs Assessment for the soon to be established Petroleum Commission.

 The attention of interested Consultants is drawn to paragraph 3.16 of the World Bank’s Procurement Regulations for IPF Borrowers (published by the Association in September 2016), setting forth the World Bank’s policy on conflict of interest.

-Further information can be obtained at the address below during office hours 0900hrs to 1600hrs.
-The Terms of Reference can be viewed on the Ministry of the Presidency’s website: https://motp.gov.gy/ Expressions of interest must be delivered to the address below (in person, or by mail, or by fax, or by e-mail by Thursday May 9, 2019.
+A copy of the Terms of Reference (TOR) or further information can be obtained at the address below during office hours 0900hrs to 1600hrs.
+The Terms of Reference can be viewed on the Ministry of the Presidency’s website: https://motp.gov.gy

 Ministry of the Presidency, Department of Energy